Kyle Rayner

 Kyle Rayner (/ˈreɪnər/), one of the characters known as Green Lantern, is a superhero appearing in American comic books published by DC Comics.
 The character is depicted as being associated with the Green Lantern Corps, an extraterrestrial police force of which he has been a member.

-In 2013, Kyle Rayner was placed 14th on IGN's list of the "Top 25 Heroes of DC Comics".
+Rayner has been adapted into various media outside comics, including animated series and video games.
+He has been voiced by Michael P. Greco, Will Friedle, Josh Keaton, and John Rubinow.

 Publication history

-Created by writer Ron Marz and artist Darryl Banks, and named after a character from James Cameron's film The Terminator, Kyle Rayner first appeared in Green Lantern vol. 3, #48 (1994), as part of the "Emerald Twilight" storyline, in which DC Comics replaced Green Lantern Hal Jordan with Rayner, who was the sole Green Lantern for years until the late 1990s.
-He was DC's star Green Lantern into the mid-2000s.
-During this period he was also briefly known as Ion.
+Created by writer Ron Marz and artist Darryl Banks, and named after a character from James Cameron's film The Terminator, Kyle Rayner first appeared in Green Lantern vol. 3, #48 (1994), as part of the "Emerald Twilight" storyline, in which DC Comics replaced Green Lantern Hal Jordan with Kyle, who was the sole Green Lantern throughout the late 1990s and into the mid-2000s in a very successful run that rejuvenated the Green Lantern franchise.
+He served as a member of the JLA where he was one of the brightest stars.
+During the later end of this period he was also briefly known as Ion.

-Following Jordan’s return to Green Lantern status in the 2004–2005 limited series Green Lantern: Rebirth, and the 2005 crossover storyline "Infinite Crisis", Rayner returned to his alias of Ion.
-After the events of the "Sinestro Corps War", Rayner returned to his original role as a Green Lantern officer, along with a promotion to Honor Guard Illustres of the Corps.
+Following Jordan's return to Green Lantern status in the 2004–2005 limited series Green Lantern: Rebirth, and the 2005 crossover storyline "Infinite Crisis", Kyle returned to his alias of Ion.
+After the events of the "Sinestro Corps War", Kyle returned to his original role as a Green Lantern officer, along with a promotion to Honor Guard Illustres of the Corps.
 Later on, he becomes a White Lantern following the mastery of all seven lantern rings.
-After DC Rebirth, Rayner again returns as Green Lantern, along with his original Corps uniform.
+After DC Rebirth, Kyle again returns as Green Lantern, along with his original Corps uniform.